KaiW96/Backend_Coding_Challenge/README.md

 The repository will be set to public after the submission deadline on January 19th

+# Introduction
+This lightweight inventory management application is submitted as part of Shopify's coding challenge.
+This application can create, read, update and delete and item.
+You can also select item data to export as a csv file.

 ## Youtube Demonstration
 The youtube link below will take you to the live demonstration of the application in case you are not able install or run the program.
 ```Link-------------------------------------------```